 The Chicago Women's Health Risk Project is a continuing collaboration of Chicago medical, public health, and criminal justice agencies, and domestic violence experts to identify factors that indicate a significant danger of life-threatening injury or death in situations of intimate partner violence.
 Collaborating agencies include the Chicago Department of Public Health, Erie Family Health Center, Cook County Hospital, Chicago Mayor's Office on Domestic Violence, Cook County Medical Examiner's Office, Chicago Police Department and the Authority.
 Project research included detailed interviews with abused women sampled as they entered a hospital, clinic, or health center for treatment, as well as interviews with people who knew victims of intimate partner homicide.
 By comparing data on abused women with similar data on people who have been killed by an intimate partner, the project helps agencies develop collaborative ways to identify and respond to potentially life-threatening intimate violence situations.
 A follow-up study looked at the effects of community capacity to determine whether the violence stopped or declined in the abused women's neighborhoods.
 The research provides vital information to beat officers, clinical staff, and other decision-makers in the field.
-The Chicago Women's Health Risk Project was supported with grants from the National Institute of Justice, the Authority, and other agencies.
+The Chicago Women's

+Health Risk Project was supported with grants from the National Institute of Justice, the Authority, and other agencies.
 A number of reports, journal articles and other publications have been developed from the research.
 Staff continues to be solicited for presentations and briefings on the research and project tools, and data continue to be requested for use by other researchers.
 Most recently, Carolyn Rebecca Block was asked to present relevant findings as part of in-service training efforts in the Chicago Police Department.
 Current collaborations on reports from CWHRS include:

 - Risk Factors for Latina Women.
 Eva Hernandez and Sara Naureckas. - Intimate Partner Violence and Miscarriage.
 Gregory Laskin, Leslie Morland, and M.J.
 Friedman. - Social Support Network and Abuse.
 UIC Ph.D.
 Dissertation, Perla Ilagan. - Seeking Help From the Criminal Justice System: Battered Women's Decisions and Experiences.
 Kim Davies and Jacquelyn Campbell. - Domestic Violence Help Seeking: Implications for Intervention.
 Michelle Fugate, Leslie Landis, Kim Riodan, Sara Naureckas and Barbara Engel. - Female Perpetrated Femicide and Attempted Femicide.
-Nancy Glass, Jane Koziol McLain and Jacquelyn Campbell. - Ethnic Differences in Intimate Partner Violence and PTSD.
-Gregory Laskin and Jacquelyn Campbell.

-- Spouse Abuse Against Older Women.
-Yvonne Ulricht and Jacquelyn Campbell.
+Nancy Glass, Jane Koziol McLain and Jacquelyn Campbell.
+Violence Against Women Journal, June 2004, pp. 606-625. - Ethnic Differences in Intimate Partner Violence and PTSD.
+Gregory Laskin and Jacquelyn Campbell. - Intimate Partner Femicide Against Older Women.
+Yvonne Ulricht and Jacquelyn Campbell. - Risk Factors for Femicide-Suicide in Abusive Relationships: Results from Multi-Site Case Control Study.
+Jane Koziol-McLain, Daniel Webster, Judith MacFarlane, Yvonne Ulrich, Nancy Glass, and Jacquelyn Campbell. - Strangulation as a Risk Factor for Intimate Partner Femicide.
+Nancy Glass, Jacquelyn Campbell, Jane Koziol-McLain. - Risk of Death or Serious Injury for Abused African American Women.
+Esther Jenkins. - PTSD in Battered African American Women.
+Esther Jenkins and Gregory Laskin.

-Staff also continues to operate The CWHRS Forum, a listsery focused on research and policy issues related to the risk of intimate partner homicide.
+Staff also continues to operate The CWHRS Forum, a listserv focused on research and policy issues related to the risk of intimate partner homicide.
 It allows members to easily share information and technical assistance.